Metacorp

 Targets for extended Producer Responsibility

-• Producer shall meet their Extended Producer Responsibility obligation through the extended producer responsibility certificate.
+• Producer shall meet their Extended Producer Responsibility obligation through the extended producer responsibility Registration.

 • Recycling waste of batteries means recycling battery materials such as nickel, lead, zinc-based battery, cobalt, etc.